farahsaleem1995/MedicalCenter/README.md

 ## Overview

-The Medical Center Automation System provides a complete solution for managing medical records, patient information, encounters, and provider interactions.
+The Medical Center Automation System provides a complete solution for managing medical records, patient information, and provider interactions.
 It follows a three-layer architecture (Core, Infrastructure, WebApi) and implements DDD patterns for maintainability and scalability.

 ## Quick Start